-With the introduction of new turnover thresholds and the removal of the affected market requirement, the Competition Board will finally be able to shift its focus from merger control cases to the fight against cartels and cases of abuses of dominance.
+With the introduction of new turnover thresholds and the removal of the affected market requirement, the Competition Board has finally been able to shift its focus from merger control cases to the fight against cartels and cases of abuse of dominance.
 The new merger control thresholds are solid measures to decrease the number of merger notifications and to lower the number of notifications.
 The previous merger control thresholds - and the alternative global turnover threshold in particular - proved too low, and the definition of affected market proved too broad to result in the appropriate level of resources being deployed in merger review.
-The Competition Authority publicly announced a significant increase in the number of merger control filings in 2011.
+The Competition Authority publicly announced a significant increase in the number of merger control filings before the introduction of the new regime.
 This was the signal that the Competition Board was inclined to modify the thresholds.
-Consequently, the new thresholds entered into force on 1 February 2013.
+Consequently, the new thresholds entered into force in 2013, and have resulted in a significant decrease in the number of merger cases.

-The Competition Board reviewed a total of 282 merger cases in 2012, which included 248 cases that received unconditional clearance, 34 cases that were found to be not notifiable (i.e., a decision that the notified concentration does not exceed the applicable jurisdictional thresholds) or that fell outside the merger control regime (i.e., a decision that the notified transaction falls outside the scope of applicability of the merger control rules for not bringing about a change of control).
-Of these 282 cases, 190 involved about acquisitions, three involved mergers and 91 involved joint ventures.
+The Competition Board reviewed a total of 213 merger cases in 2013.
+This represents a 25 per cent drop compared with 2012.
+These merger cases included 162 cases that received unconditional clearance, and 51 cases that were found to be not notifiable (i.e., a decision that the notified concentration does not exceed the applicable jurisdictional thresholds) or that fell outside the merger control regime (i.e., a decision that the notified transaction falls outside the scope of applicability of the merger control rules for not bringing about a change of control).
+Of these 213 cases, 125 involved acquisitions, one involved mergers, 68 involved joint ventures and 19 involved privatisations.

-2011 and 2012 witnessed the Competition Board taking some of the most important decisions in the history of the Turkish merger control regime:
+2013 also saw the Competition Board taking some of the most important decisions in the history of the Turkish merger control regime: